supload/technical-whitepaper/technical-whitepaper.md

 ## 2.0 Permanent Decentralized File Storage

 Moving the backend storage to the IPFS filesystem allows any uploaded content to Supload to be available in a permanent manner.
-IPFS is censorship proof file storage that is guaranteed to exist as long as the internet is working.
+IPFS is censorship proof file storage that is guaranteed to exist as long as the Internet is working.

 * **User Benefits -** Video and image hosting sites are notoriously prone to shutting down or having to censor content due to pressure from governments or advertisers.
-Whether it is from legal pressure for the content they are hosting, or the costs of operation become unbearable.
+Whether it is from legal pressure for the content they are hosting, or the costs of operation becomes unbearable.
-* **Message Board Benefits -** When a media hosting site goes down, the links to that content are still spread throughout the internet.
+* **Message Board Benefits -** When a media hosting site goes down, the links to that content are still spread throughout the Internet.
 Broken image links are a longstanding problem for message boards and content aggregation sites such as Reddit.
 Forcing most moderators to only accept links to a few of the most trusted centralized hosts.
-But no website can guarantee to operate forever.
+The issue is that no website can guarantee to operate forever.

 ### 2.1 Data resolution
 Content on IPFS is addressed by a cryptographic hash of the content of the file.
-IPFS then uses it's own location resolution system built on a Distributed Hash Table.
-It's much more efficient than the current IPv4 location based system the internet uses.
-It's quite revolutionary to think of data storage not as, where in the world is the server located that has this data, but rather, who in the world has the file with these contents.
+IPFS then uses its own location resolution system built on a Distributed Hash Table.
+It is much more efficient than the current IPv4 location based system the Internet uses.
+It is quite revolutionary to think of data storage not as, where in the world is the server located that has this data, but rather, who in the world has the file with these contents.

 ### 2.2 Fetching content if supload.com does not resolve

-TODO: description of rewriting links directly to the media in ipfs
+TODO: description of rewriting links directly to the media in IPFS

 #```https://www.supload.com/<ipfshash1>```